alberto-brandolini event-storming domain driven design highlights Product and Tech

 commands

-representing user intentions/actions/decisions andactors
+representing user intentions/actions/decisions and actors

-user categories
+for specific user categoriesuser categories

-might evolve to acollection of personas
+might evolve to a collection of personas

-LM: your workshop might not need all those steps and the facilitator should feel what’s most important to help the overall clarity of the system to improve to all participants.
+if their motivations are differentLM: your workshop might not need all those steps and the facilitator should feel what’s most important to help the overall clarity of the system to improve to all participants.
 In my experience with online Event storming sessions, just adding events and enforcing a timeline already generates a ton of value and this can take many 1/2 hour sessions.

 Some discussions cannot be solved during the workshop.
 And narrowing the focus to one single issue might not be the best use of everybody else’s time.
 When a conversation is getting non-conclusive, I mark it with a Hot Spot (signaling that it won’t be forgotten) and move on.
 On the other hand, some discussions are interesting for everybody, and the workshop might be the one chance in a lifetime to get a long-awaited clarification.